PBS

 “Classroom resources accompanying Retro Report’s documentary “How Saba Kept Singing” will help students gain a deeper understanding of life at the Auschwitz Nazi concentration camp; explore the connections in music, humanity and perseverance; and examine how anti-Semitism has evolved through modern history.”
 Resources are divided up by age group, theme, and activity.

-Please share this link with your friends, educators, school districts and communities.
+Please share these resources with your friends, educators, school districts and communities.

 Let us make sure that future generations Never Forget.